 The well, which produced a stunning 20,000 barrels of oil and 200 million cubic feet of natural gas a day, became a public sensation.

 The giant discovery was featured in newsreels and on radio, according to “Oklahoma Journeys,” an audio program of the Oklahoma History Center in Oklahoma City.

 “At about 6:30 the morning of March 26, 1930, the crew of roughnecks drilling a well on the property of Vincent Sudik paused in their work,” the program begins about the well, which is near I-240 and Bryant Street in present day Oklahoma City.

 “The tired drillers had been waiting for daylight to continue their work,” the audio tape notes.

-The program’s narrator Michael Dean notes that after drilling to drilling to 6,471 feet, the roughnecks overlook a dangerous pressure increase in the well.
+The program’s narrator Michael Dean notes that after drilling to 6,471 feet, the roughnecks overlooked a dangerous pressure increase in the well.

 “The exhausted crew failed to fill the hole with mud,” he explains.
 “They didn’t know the Wilcox sand formation was permeated with natural gas under high pressure, and within minutes that sand under so much pressure found a release.”

 The drilling crew was caught off guard when oil and natural gas suddenly “came roaring out of the hole,” Dean adds.

 “Pipe stems were thrown hundreds of feet into the air like so many tooth picks.
 First there was gas then the flow turned green gold and then black,” he reports.
 “Oil shot hundreds of feet into the air, and for the next eleven days, the Mary Sudik ran wild.”

 “Wild Mary Sudik” Daily Updates

-On April 6, Floyd Gibbons of NBC Radio – who broadcast regular reports about the well – reports that after two unsuccessful attempts, the well is closed with a two-ton “overshot” cap.
+On April 6, Floyd Gibbons of NBC Radio – who broadcasted regularly about the well – reported that after two unsuccessful attempts, the well is closed with a two-ton “overshot” cap.